zvizvi/filament-relation-manager-repeater/README.md

 The plugin creates a modal with a repeater component that loads all related records.
 When you save the form:

-1. It deletes all existing related records
-2. Creates new records based on the data in the repeater
+- For each record, it determines whether to:
+   - Delete records that are no longer present
+   - Update existing records with new data
+   - Create new records that were added
-3. Shows a success notification
+- Shows a success notification

 This approach provides a clean interface for managing multiple related records at once.